nhoblidar/CrackDetectionOnJetsonNano/README.md

 **Project Overview**
 This project implements **Real-time crack detection and segmentation** on the **NVIDIA Jetson Nano** using deep learning.
 It identifies cracks at **pixel-level precision**, making it suitable for industrial inspection, quality control etc.
+This project also includes a **Streamlit application** to run real-time crack detection using the trained YOLOv8 model (`best.pt`).
+Users can upload images or videos and get **annotated results with crack counts**.

 Key Features:
 - Real-time inference on Jetson Nano.